-From DreamWorks Animation comes these two new clips from ‘How to Train Your Dragon 2.’
+From DreamWorks Animation comes this latest behind-the-scenes featurette for ‘How to Train Your Dragon 2.’
 The sequel checks in with Hiccup (Jay Baruchel) and his dragon pal, Toothless, five years after he brought humans and dragons together on the island of Berk.
 An outsider who’s now the village hero, Hiccup is on the verge of adulthood, with his chieftain father, Stoick the Vast (Gerard Butler), grooming him for responsibility.
 But he’d rather embrace what’s left of his carefree childhood.

 Alright, I’m hugely excited for this one!
 According to a new report, Tim Roth is the latest addition to Ava DuVernay’s (Middle of Nowhere) ‘Selma.’
 ‘Selma’ is the story of Dr. Martin Luther King, Jr.’s historic struggle to secure voting rights for all people – a dangerous and terrifying campaign that culminated with the epic march from Selma to Montgomery, Alabama, and led to President Johnson signing the Voting Rights Act of 1965.
 The film also stars David Oyelowo as Martin Luther King Jr., Carmen Ejogo as Coretta Scott King, Tom Wilkinson as Lyndon Baines Johnson, Andre Holland as Andrew Young, Omar J. Dorsey as James Orange, Tessa Thompson as Diane Nash, and Colman Domingo as Ralph Abernathy.
 Roth will play Alabama Governor George Wallace.

 The Wachowskis’ ‘Jupiter Ascending’ Delayed To 2015 – Starring Mila Kunis, Channing Tatum, Eddie Redmayne, Gugu Mbatha-Raw…